HarryJamesGreenblatt/A-Fugue-In-Flask/docs/github_actions_azure.md

 ### Common Issues:

 1. **Authentication Failures**:
+   - "No credentials found" error: Add Azure login step to your workflow as described above
-   - Verify the publish profile secret is correctly set
+   - Verify the publish profile or credentials are correctly set
-   - Ensure the publish profile hasn't expired (they can expire after a long time)
+   - Ensure the service principal has sufficient permissions for the resource group

 2. **Dependency Installation Failures**:
    - Check if all dependencies in `requirements.txt` are installable
    - Some packages might require system-level dependencies

-3. **Deployment Timeout**:
-   - Large deployments might timeout; consider optimizing your package size
-   - Exclude unnecessary files using `.gitignore` or workflow configurations
+   - Some packages might have platform-specific dependencies not available in GitHub Actions
+   - Consider using a custom startup script in Azure that installs dependencies at runtime:
+     ```bash
+     #!/bin/bash
+     pip install -r requirements.txt
+     # Start your application
+     ```

+3. **Application Starts but Shows Errors**:
+   - In Azure App Service, set a custom startup script:
+     ```bash
+     az webapp config set --name flask-fugue-app --resource-group flaskapp-rg --startup-file "startup_azure.sh"
+     ```
+   - View application logs to diagnose:
+     ```bash
+     az webapp log tail --name flask-fugue-app --resource-group flaskapp-rg
+     ```

 ### Debugging Workflows: